Hepatitis B Screening

 New Drug Treatments for Hepatitis C

 Hepatitis C treatment is rapidly transforming.
-In recent years, the Food and Drug Administration (FDA) has approved several new oral drug treatments, which are dramatically improving outcomes and cure rates with shorter treatment times:
+In recent years, the Food and Drug Administration (FDA) has approved several new oral drug treatments, which are dramatically improving outcomes and cure rates with shorter treatment times.
+These drugs are taken as once-daily pills.
+They are very effective with very few side effects, but extremely expensive.

 Hepatitis means "inflammation of the liver."
-It is a disorder in which viruses or other factors produce inflammation in liver cells, resulting in their injury or destruction.
+It is a disorder in which viruses, drugs or toxins in the environment produce inflammation in liver cells, resulting in their injury or destruction.
+If such injury persists for a long period, liver cancer can develop.

 The liver is the largest internal organ in the body, occupying the upper right area of the abdomen.
 It performs hundreds of vital functions in digestion and metabolism.
 Some of the liver's key roles are: